Croatia nixes F-16 purchase from Israel after US objection

 The deal ran into trouble after Washington said Israel needed to strip off upgrades that were added after Israel took delivery of the aircraft from the United States some 30 years ago.

-The sophisticated electronics and radar systems were crucial in Croatia's decision to buy the F-16s from Israel instead from the U.S. or Greece, which also bid for the contract.
+The sophisticated electronics and radar systems were crucial in Croatia's decision to buy the F-16s from Israel instead from the U.S. or Greece, which also bid for the contract together with South Korea and Sweden.

+Relations between the Trump administration and Israel have been very close, particularly on defense issues.
+But the sale of the jets to NATO-member Croatia appeared to be an exception.

+Croatian Defense Minister Damir Krsticevic said that Croatia now awaits the "best offer" from the U.S.